iapyeh/acfinger/userguide.rst

 \ |IMG3|\

-The Typing Counter checks continuous working interval.
-If its length is more than the threshold value (default to 50 minutes), it counts those exceeding time as overworking interval.
+The Typing Counter checks length of every continuous working interval.
+If its length is more than a threshold value (default to 50 minutes), it takes those exceeding time as overworking interval.

 .. _h286272113e3f7c2f29363693b2f42: